TORNGATS/yoyo-labeling-assist/README.md

-# YoYo Labeling Assist
+# YoYo-SLA : Segmentation Labeling Assistant

-YoYo Labeling Assist is a python module providing required functionalities to view/edit/modify labeled data using photo editing softwares like GIMP.
+YoYo-SLA is a python module providing required functionalities to view/edit/modify labeled data using photo editing softwares like GIMP.
 The library supports various file formats such as xcf (gimp) and ora (OpenRaster).

 ## Features